-Due to surging numbers of COVID-19 cases and hospitalizations, Linn County buildings are closed to the public.
+Due to COVID-19, Linn County buildings are closed to the public.
 County staff continue to work on-site and remotely to provide County services to the public.
 Services can be conducted online or remotely through email, mail, drop box, or by phone.
 We appreciate the public's understanding of the need to conduct business in new ways during this global pandemic.

 Linn County Public Health (LCPH) serves more than 224,000 residents of Linn County through its numerous programs and services to keep the community healthy.